dr-yst/org-x/dev-docs/progress.md

 - ⬜ Emacs-style keybindings

 ### Testing
-- 🔄 Backend unit tests (in progress - fixing parser tests)
+- ✅ Backend unit tests (parser tests fixed)
 - ⬜ Frontend component tests
 - ⬜ E2E tests

 ## Progress Overview and Next Steps

 ### Current Progress Status
 The project continues to make good progress in its initial development stage.
 We've successfully implemented the enhanced data model as specified in the system patterns documentation, including TodoStatus, GlobalMetadata, OrgTitle, and other structures.
 We have successfully refactored the headline representation to use the new OrgTitle structure, implemented proper property extraction from the Orgize parser, and added navigation methods to traverse the headline hierarchy.
-We've also enhanced our TODO keyword handling by implementing orgize::ParseConfig support to properly handle custom TODO workflows defined in org files.
 All parser module tests have been fixed and are now passing.
 These improvements provide a solid foundation for the application's core functionality, enabling flexible TODO state management, tag and category tracking, and efficient change detection.

 ### Immediate Challenges
 - Implement file monitoring functionality